 What About a Pistol?

-It seems blasphemous thee days that any kind of fighting kit doesn’t include a pistol.
+It seems blasphemous these days that any kind of fighting kit doesn’t include a pistol.
 I didn’t include one here for two reasons.

-First, the harness itself isn’t rigid enough to effectively support the weight of one.
-If I really wanted to carry a sidearm, then it would have to hang off of my pants belt.
+First, the Beltminus V1 harness itself isn’t rigid enough to effectively support the weight of one.
+That’s a unique issue to this particular harness, though.
+If I really wanted to carry a sidearm, then it hangs off of my pants belt.
 This would also mean relocating, or removing, some of the pouches on the strong side to make room for the draw.

 Secondly, in the grand scheme of combat a handgun is strictly a “nice to have” when you have a rifle available.
 A pistol is most appropriate for personal defense within confined spaces.
 Many combat veterans have told me that they would rather just take some more rifle magazines.